sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting.md

 The `ASTConsumer` interface provides multiple entry points for traversal, but for our use case only `HandleTranslationUnit` is necessary.
 This function is called by the `ASTFrontendAction` with an `ASTContext` for the translation unit of the file being processed.

 The `ASTContext` is essential for retrieving semantic information about the nodes of an AST.
 It provides access to type details, declaration contexts, and utility classes like `SourceManager`, which maps nodes back to their source locations (as AST nodes do not store this information directly).
+As we will see, this information is crucial for inserting syntax highlighting annotations in the correct locations.

 We simply instantiate and return an instance of our `ASTConsumer` from the `CreateASTConsumer` function of the `ASTFrontendAction`.
 ```cpp line-numbers:{enabled}